nickhumberstone/xpvoting/NOTES.md

 There was an unexpected error (type=Method Not Allowed, status=405).
 Method 'POST' is not supported. org.springframework.web.HttpRequestMethodNotSupportedException: Request method 'POST' is not supported

+Mon 9 Sep
+Need to fix the list display so each list item isn't the entire list of topics, and is instead one topic of all of them Need to add proper CI/CD automated testing